-Send to all ports (default setting) The device forwards data packets with an unknown MA
+Send to all ports (default setting)

 The device forwards data packets with an unknown MAC Multicast address to every port.
 You can overwrite this setting per VLAN.
 See the Unknown multicasts column in the Switching > IGMP Snooping > Configuration dialog, VLAN ID tab.